Home Project Ideas Project Guide Ask An Expert Blog Careers My Science Buddies

 Q: Should I stop the titration when I first see a hint of color, or when the entire solution has completely changed color?

-A: When you first seen the color change, you should stop the buret from dripping, pick up the flask, swirl it, and put it back down.
-Wait for 30 seconds.
-If the color goes away, then continue with the titration, but if the color stays, then stop the titration.
+A: When you first see the color change, you should stop the buret from dripping, pick up the flask, swirl it, and put it back down.
+Wait for the color to disappear.
+If the color goes away within 20 seconds, then continue with the titration, but if the color stays for 20 seconds, then stop the titration.
 The color change indicates that all of the substance being titrated (vitamin C, or ascorbic acid) has reacted with the titrating substance (iodine titration solution).
 Specifically, when there is no ascorbic acid left, the iodine can react with the starch, causing the solution to change color.
 Therefore, the first time color lasts after adding a drop of iodine solution and swirling it is the first time when there is no more vitamin C in the solution, and this is when you should stop the titration.
-Be careful to ensure that the color is lasting and isn't temporary by always swirling the solutions well.
+Be careful to ensure that the color is lasting and is not temporary by always swirling the solutions well.
+For more information about doing a titration, visit the Science Buddies webpage Titration Tutorial: Tips & Tricks for Titrating.

 Q: Why should I add the iodine titration solution drop by drop?